iterative/vscode-dvc/CONTRIBUTING.md

 ## React component development with Storybook

-Start Storybook with `yarn storybook` in either the monorepo root or in the `webview` project.
+Start Storybook with `yarn storybook` in either the root of this repo or in the `webview` project.
 You can develop the React components this plugin uses without requiring VS Code as a dev environment.